This post is all about making homeless care packages. These are the BEST things to put in your care kits for the displaced.

 She bought some of the items below and we put together a bunch of care packages for the homeless.
 We then passed some out and kept the leftover bags in the car for anyone else we would encounter in the future.

-I am so glad that she came up with this because I hope to make this a yearly tradition in my own family.
+I am so glad that she did this because I hope to make it a yearly tradition in my own family.

 What care packaging to use: